In 1991, “American Detective” (TV documentary) began airing on ABC

 In 1998, “Real World” by Matchbox 20 peaked at number 40 on the Australian pop singles chart.

-In 1998, ✪✪ “The Ballad Of Tom Jones” by Space Featuring Cerys Matthews peaked at number 46 on the Australian pop singles chart.
+In 1998, ✪✪ “The Ballad Of Tom Jones” by Space featuring Cerys Matthews peaked at number 46 on the Australian pop singles chart.

-In 1992, “Money Don't Matter 2 Night” by Prince And The New Power Generation peaked at number 20 on the New Zealand pop singles chart.
+In 1992, “Money Don't Matter 2 Night” by Prince and The New Power Generation peaked at number 20 on the New Zealand pop singles chart.

-In 1998, “Money, Power And Respect” by The Lox Featuring DMX And Lil' Kim peaked at number 45 on the New Zealand pop singles chart.
+In 1998, “Money, Power and Respect” by The Lox featuring DMX and Lil' Kim peaked at number 45 on the New Zealand pop singles chart.

 In 1992, “One” by U2 peaked at number 3 on the New Zealand pop singles chart.

-In 1998, “Sky's The Limit” by The Notorious B.I.G.
-Featuring 112 peaked at number 24 on the New Zealand pop singles chart.
+In 1998, “Sky's The Limit” by The Notorious B.I.G. featuring 112 peaked at number 24 on the New Zealand pop singles chart.

-In 1992, “Stay” by Shakespear's Sister peaked at number 5 on the New Zealand pop singles chart.
+In 1992, “Stay” by Shakespears Sister peaked at number 5 on the New Zealand pop singles chart.

-In 1998, “Victory” by Puff Daddy Featuring The Notorious B.I.G And Busta Rhymes peaked at number 19 on the New Zealand pop singles chart.
+In 1998, “Victory” by Puff Daddy featuring The Notorious B.I.G and Busta Rhymes peaked at number 19 on the New Zealand pop singles chart.

 In 1992, “Walk Away (42nd Street)” by Shona Laing peaked at number 14 on the New Zealand pop singles chart.